jamestharpe/jamestharpe.com/content/actor-model.md

 Each actor has an address to which messages can be sent.
 A single address can represent multiple actors or a single actor can have multiple addresses.

-To avoid deadlocks, **futures** are actors that represents a computation result, potentially before it is computed.
+Messages are delivered at most one time, and the order of delivery is not guaranteed; however, a message can contain an ordered sequence.
+Additionally, **futures** are actors that represents a computation result, potentially before it is computed, so that computation results can be made available at the time of need.

 ## Video: Hewitt Meijer, and Szyperski: The Actor Model (everything you wanted to know)